Your ideas for building a stronger future

 What do you think is most important to focus on, to build a stronger future for everyone in the borough?

-about 2 years agoThe ‘Stronger Futures’ engagement exercise has now closed.
+over 2 years agoThe ‘Stronger Futures’ engagement exercise has now closed.
 Thank you to everyone who took part.
 A copy of the engagement findings report and our Stronger Futures Plan is available under Engagement Findings and Feedback.Please share your ideas about what you think is important to focus on, to support you and your community, to come out of the pandemic even stronger than before.

 For example: